List of Isabelle Huppert performances

 Isabelle Huppert is a French actress who has appeared in more than 120 feature films, mostly in starring roles.
 Regarded as one of the most respected actresses in French cinema, she has appeared in films directed by Claude Chabrol, Jean-Luc Godard and Michael Haneke.
 She has also starred in numerous stage productions, in Paris and around the world.
+In 2022 she received the Berlin Film Festival's Honorary Golden Bear.

-Her first big break came in Bertrand Blier's Les Valseuses (1974), which was a success in France.
+She made her film debut in 1972 before her big break in Bertrand Blier's comedy-drama Les Valseuses (1974), which was a success in France.
 Huppert's first English-language film was Rosebud (1975), directed by Otto Preminger and starring Peter O'Toole.

 As of 2022, she has appeared in 22 films that have been screened In Competition at the Cannes Film Festival.
 At Cannes she has won the Best Actress Award twice, for her roles in Violette Nozière (1978) and The Piano Teacher (2001).
 She has also won a BAFTA Award for Most Promising Newcomer for The Lacemaker (1977), and two Volpi Cups at Venice for Story of Women (1988) and La Cérémonie (1995).
 She has been nominated for 16 César Awards, twice winning the Best Actress award, for La Cérémonie and for Elle.
-Huppert won the Golden Globe Award and received a nomination for the Academy Award for Best Actress for her work in Paul Verhoeven's Elle (2016).
+Huppert won the Golden Globe Award for Best Actress in a Motion Picture – Drama and received a nomination for the Academy Award for Best Actress for her work in Paul Verhoeven's Elle (2016).

 Also a prolific stage actress, Huppert is the most nominated actress for the Molière Award, with eight nominations; she received an honorary lifetime achievement award in 2017.
 In 2017 she was also awarded the Europe Theatre Prize.

-In 2022 she received the Honorary Golden Bear from the Berlin Film Festival.